 So, knowing that the hurricane was coming, they went to the Superdome, went to the Convention Center, barricaded themselves in their homes, and waited it out.
 It was the best they could do with what they had.

-Newt Gingrich is an elitist and a fool.
-As a Southern politician, he ought to know better.
+As a Southern politician, Gingrich ought to know better.
 Even Haley Barbour, as much as I dislike him, wouldn’t make a remark like that–if only because he’s too slick a politician to do it.
 Newt Gingrich apparently has been out of politics for long enough that he’s lost his touch, and now he’s just spouting the right-wing Social Darwinist line without even attempting to gloss it over.
 “You suffered and died in a tragedy that didn’t have to happen, so it’s your fault for being ‘uneducated’ and poor.”
-The Social Darwinist part of the American political system (and it is in both parties, although the GOP has far more people who hold these views) really does not comprehend poverty.
+The Social Darwinist part of the American political system really does not comprehend poverty.
 It doesn’t compute.
 To them, all the problems in someone’s life that are caused by money can be solved with a quick fix, and it’s the fault of the individual for not taking advantage of this imaginary quick fix.

 To return to the beginning of this piece, I think it’s time for respectable Republican politicians to stay away from CPAC.
 If this is the level of commentary there, then it does no one any credit who attends it.